davechurchill/ualbertabot/README.md

 For testing locally you need only VS2017, for these you should use Debug and Release solution configuration.
 For actual building go to `UAlbertaBot\VisualStudio` and open `AKBot.sln`

+You can build using CMake

+    mkdir build
+    cd build
+    cmake -G "Visual Studio 16 2019" ..

 ## Documentation
 Please check out the [UAlbertaBot Wiki](https://github.com/davechurchill/ualbertabot/wiki) for full instructions and documentation